Security model

 The server holds ciphertext.
 Only the room holds keys.

-Whatping assumes the network and the operator are untrusted.
+Ollasync assumes the network and the operator are untrusted.
 Here is exactly how confidentiality is enforced — not promised.

 Keys are born in your browser